 Over the past decade, the EU has become an active driver in shaping international investment law and arbitration.
 The impact of EU law on ISDS is particularly noticeable regarding intra-EU BITs after the CJEU determined in Achmea that the relevant ISDS provision is incompatible with EU law.
 The recently signed Termination Agreement will largely eliminate intra-EU BIT disputes.

-Besides, the impact of EU law is becoming increasingly visible regarding the use of the ISDS provisions of the ECT in intra-EU disputes.
-The CJEU is playing a decisive role in this context.
-Moreover, the currently ongoing modernisation process of the ECT provides an opportunity for the EU and its Member States to implement their reform agenda.
+The ban on ISDS has now also been expanded to intra-EU ECT disputes.
+Again, the CJEU played a decisive role in this context, which has been followed through by the results of the ECT modernisation process.

 All this will inevitably lower the level of investment and investor protection within the EU, which will force investors and their advisors to consider viable alternative solutions.